Do Arrests Show Up On Background Checks? (6 Steps to Check Now)

 The fingerprint background check shows the person’s arrest record, such as the arrest dates, release dates, charges, convictions, and dispositions of the cases.
 The fingerprints can also show a person’s basic information that can track an individual, such as an individual’s date of birth, home address, past addresses, contact information, current and past employment, and full name.

-For searchers looking to do a fingerprint background check, the results can take a few weeks up to a month to receive the results via United States Postal Service.
+For searchers looking to do a fingerprint background check, the results can take a few weeks up to a month to receive the results via the United States Postal Service.
 In other instances, the electric online method is faster for processing fingerprinting results to determine a person’s arrest record quicker.

 FBI Background Check

-When applying for certain federal and state positions, government and intelligence careers, an FBI background check examines detailed information about a person.
+When applying for certain federal and state positions, and government and intelligence careers, an FBI background check examines detailed information about a person.
 By analyzing and looking at detailed information regarding the person in question, the agency can look at national databases to see the person’s financial, criminal, and employment history, even police reports.

-• Citations – The first aspect that shows up on the FBI background check is citations and any fines held by the person.
+• Citations: The first aspect that shows up on the FBI background check is citations and any fines held by the person.
 If the person did not pay a hefty fine, this would show up on the report.
 However, the inclusion of citations and warrants on a background check will depend on the specific type of fines and when the citation was processed.
 For example, a court-ordered fine, such as not paying overdue child support, will appear on the FBI background check.

-• Credit history – If a person did not pay their taxes, owes thousands of dollars on overdue credit cards, and has a low credit rating, this will all show up on the FBI background check.
+• Credit history: If a person did not pay their taxes, owes thousands of dollars on overdue credit cards, and has a low credit rating, this will all show up on the FBI background check.
 For employers who want to hire irresponsible employees or landlords looking for financially responsible tenants, this type of poor credit history can be a significant deterrent.
 Credit history is not always guaranteed to show up on the FBI background check, but an employer can run a credit check at the same time as the FBI background check to gather comprehensive information regarding current and past credit reports.

-• Criminal non-convictions – The next piece of information included in the FBI background check are any criminal non-conviction that has occurred in the last seven years.
+• Criminal non-convictions: The next piece of information included in the FBI background check is any criminal non-conviction that has occurred in the last seven years.
 If a person has been charged but not convicted, is it on their record?
 For those who want to find arrest records, an FBI background check can show arrest records that did not result in conviction.
 Probation, violation of parole, and non-function are all present on the FBI background check.
 Therefore, these non-vaccinations are still a part of the person’s history, regardless of if they were charged with a crime.

-• Personal information – The last piece of information included on the FBI background check includes personal information that is related to fingerprints, such as taxes, property owned, legal name, current driver’s license number, date of birth, and marriages or divorces.
+• Personal information: The last piece of information included on the FBI background check includes personal information that is related to fingerprints, such as taxes, property owned, legal name, current driver’s license number, date of birth, and marriages or divorces.
 Employers and other individuals can use this personal information to find a person’s arrest records through local databases.

 Pre-Employment Background Check